Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Results

-The conservative bounds presented in this study identify regions of SIDM parameter space where a dedicated analysis of all known Milky Way dwarfs should have excellent sensitivity.
-Indeed, we have derived bounds using Ursa Minor, Segue~1, and Tucana~2, and they turn out to be similar~(see Fig.~\ref{fig:Other_Dwarfs}).
-Fig.~\ref{fig:parameter_space}~(right) also shows bounds from groups and clusters~\cite{Sagunski:2020spe}, which are more stringent than the Bullet Cluster bounds~\cite{Randall:2008ppe}.
-For clusters, there are comparable bounds from oscillations of brightest cluster galaxies~\cite{Harvey:2018uwf} and a tighter bound from a dedicated strong lensing analysis~\cite{Andrade:2020lqq}.
-Combined with the cluster and group bounds, our results favor velocity-dependent SIDM cross sections that can trigger core collapse.
+The conservative bounds presented in this study identify regions of SIDM parameter space where a dedicated analysis of all MW dwarfs should have excellent sensitivity.
+Indeed, we have derived bounds using Ursa Minor, Segue~1, and Tucana~2, which are all consistent with each other and shown in Fig.~\ref{fig:Other_Dwarfs}.
+For these results, we have used the $1\sigma$ lower limits on measurements of $\rho_{150}$ for Draco and Ursa Minor, and of $\bar{\rho}_{1/2}$ (the average central density within the half-light radius of the galaxy) for Segue~1 and Tucana~2.
+The choice of $1\sigma$, as opposed to the $2\sigma$ lower limit used for the Draco bound in the main text, illustrates the strong sensitivity of the isothermal coring bound to this choice.
+This sensitivity is due to the fact that central densities of an isothermal cored profile change slowly as $\sigma_{0m}$ is varied.
+The ram-pressure bounds are much less sensitive to small variations in the measurement of $\rho_{150}$ or $\bar{\rho}_{1/2}$.

+Fig.~\ref{fig:Draco} also shows bounds from groups and clusters~\cite{Sagunski:2020spe}.
+There exist comparable bounds from oscillations of brightest cluster galaxies~\cite{Harvey:2018uwf} and a tighter bound from a strong lensing analysis in cluster galaxies~\cite{Andrade:2020lqq} with possible connections to core collapse~\cite{Meneghetti:2020yif,Minor:2020hic,Yang:2021kdf}.
+Combined with the cluster and group bounds, our results favor either a velocity-dependent SIDM cross sections that can trigger core collapse or small cross sections which more closely resemble CDM.